 Budget Tips for Thailand

 Thailand can still be excellent value, but the biggest savings come from route discipline rather than obsessing over every meal.
 Fewer flights, fewer hotel changes, and a realistic transport plan usually save more than cutting small daily costs.
+The country stays affordable when movement stays sensible.

 Practical Thailand Planning Tips